-CIVILPOINT command

 - Specify offset

-- Sets an offset value from the object.
+- Specifies the offset of civil points from the selected object.
 Negative values place the civil points on the other side of the object.

 - Specify segment length